Anis al-Naqqash: Strategic thought and Intellectual Leadership

 Al-Naqqash was a regular commentator on al-Manar, Al Mayadeen, Press TV, and various Arab and Iranian outlets, where his analyses tackled issues ranging from NATO strategy to Zionist intelligence networks and psychological warfare.

 Pan-Ideological position

 Throughout his intellectual life, al-Naqqash called for a unified front among all faiths and ideologies resisting foreign domination.
 Drawing from both Islamic and Christian traditions—particularly from the Levantine context—he repeatedly warned that sectarianism was engineered to divide resistance movements and neutralize sovereignty.

-While loyal to the Iranian revolutionary model in its ideological confrontation with the West, he remained fiercely independent in thought, consistently emphasizing that victory would come not from theological uniformity, but from ideological clarity, economic liberation, and cultural self-determination.
+While loyal to the Iranian revolutionary model in its ideological confrontation with the West, he emphasized that victory would come not from theological uniformity, but from ideological clarity, economic liberation, and cultural self-determination.

 Death

-Anis al-Naqqash died on 22 February 2021 in Damascus, Syria, due to complications from COVID-19.
-He was 70 years old.
-He had remained active until his final days.
-He was later buried in Beirut, Lebanon on that same day.
+Anis al-Naqqash died on 22 February 2021 in Damascus, Syria, due to complications from COVID-19, at the age of 70.
+He was buried in Beirut, Lebanon on that same day.